second-husky/operationalizing_machine_learning_Azure/starter_files/README.md

 A pipeline run named "Run 1" was created and currently running indicated by the status on this Pipelines page.
 It is associated with the pipeline-rest-endpoint experiment
 ![alt text](https://github.com/second-husky/operationalizing_machine_learning_Azure/blob/master/starter_files/screen-shots/screenshot_of_pipeline_created_and_run.PNG)

-A pipeline endpoint named "Bankmarketing Train"is also created and the status shows it is active and ready to used to access the pipeline
+A pipeline endpoint named "Bankmarketing Train"is also created and the status shows it is active (shown in the last status column) and ready to used to access the pipeline
 ![alt text](https://github.com/second-husky/operationalizing_machine_learning_Azure/blob/master/starter_files/screen-shots/screenshot_of_pipeline_endpoint.PNG)

- The endpoint page also shows a REST endpoint has been created and remained active
+ The endpoint page also shows a REST endpoint has been created and remained active (shown in the last status column)
 ![alt text](https://github.com/second-husky/operationalizing_machine_learning_Azure/blob/master/starter_files/screen-shots/screenshot_of_active_rest_endpoint.PNG)

 Run details were captured showing the step runs.
 The record from run details shows one run is being submitted